Mastodon instances, and the ones I recommendDzuk

 Some instances are more general, whereas quite a few, especially ones I’m gonna list, are more queer and/or furry oriented.
 While i say that, most people who go to Mastodon usually aren’t coming looking for a totally normal place where the journalists and corporations can come play too (speaking of which, most of these Mastodon instances don’t allow ads or companies to have Mastodon accounts).
 You’re always going to get some weird and queer on any of these spaces, it’s just a matter of how much or what kind of weird and queer.

-Despite the fact that people come to the Degenerate White-Hating Sexual Deviant Socialism Parties for generally similar reasons, the place you join is still important because it will shape your social experiences there, it will decide who you first meet on the service and who you see on your timelines (will get into that more later).
+Despite the fact that people come to this corner of Mastodon for generally similar reasons, the place you join is still important because it will shape your social experiences there, it will decide who you first meet on the service and who you see on your timelines (will get into that more later).
 Your instance is kind of like a school house or a weird club.
-You can talk to people outside of Ravenclaw, but you and your fellow snooty intellectually-hard-ass people have a shared home base (which is your Local Timeline), so you're probably going to talk to each other more often.
+You can talk to people outside of Ravenclaw, but you and your fellow snooty intellectually-hard-ass people have a shared home base (which is your Local Timeline), so there's a good chance you're going to talk to each other more often.

 While the Mastodon instances I’m talking about have similar rules, some are more explicit about it than others, like some list specific types of content that have to be hidden in a Content Warning.

 Instances have wildly varying amounts of users - some have a hundred or so while others have tens or hundreds of thousands, so this affects how much stuff will be on your local timeline.
 If you’re like me want a more tightly-knit space, go for a few hundred users.
-While that may sound a lot, the inactive:active user ratio on many Mastodon instances is really high so ~200 users only amounts to about 15-20 active users.
+While that may sound a lot, the inactive-active user ratio on many Mastodon instances can be quite high, so the number of actual active users can be a lot lower.

-An instance owner can also change the look of their web pages and alter the functionality a little, like cybre.space has a cyberpunk theme, or witches.town has a 666 character limit instead of a 500 character limit.
-My instance, a.weirder.earth, changed words so that ‘groks’ are likes, and awoo.space calls toots ‘awoos’ instead.
+An instance owner can also change the look of their web pages and alter the functionality a little, whether it be different themes, different character limits (like 666) .
 These aren’t totally important, but can flavour your experience (and will probably throw you off if you’re totally new to this).

 Mastodon instances ‘federate’ (interconnect) with each other to let you see statuses from other people in other instances.
 Mastodon instances divide timelines between what is on your instance (Local) and what is on your instance plus everything everyone on your instance is following (Federated).
 This doesn’t mean you can’t access anyone who isn’t on the Local or Federated timeline, you just have to use the search bar to find them instead and you can still mention them.